fleetdm/fleet/docs/infrastructure/adding-hosts-to-fleet.md

 ## Launching osqueryd

-Assuming that you are deploying your enrollment secret as the environment variable `OSQUERY_ENROLL_SECRET` and your osquery server certificate is at `/etc/osquery/kolide.crt`, you could copy and paste the following command with the following flags (be sure to replace acme.kolide.co with the hostname or IP of your Kolide installation):
+Assuming that you are deploying your enrollment secret as the environment variable `OSQUERY_ENROLL_SECRET` and your osquery server certificate is at `/etc/osquery/kolide.crt`, you could copy and paste the following command with the following flags (be sure to replace kolide.acme.net with the hostname or IP of your Fleet installation):

 ```
 osqueryd
  --enroll_secret_env=OSQUERY_ENROLL_SECRET
  --tls_server_certs=/etc/osquery/kolide.crt
- --tls_hostname=acme.kolide.co
+ --tls_hostname=kolide.acme.net
  --host_identifier=hostname
  --enroll_tls_endpoint=/api/v1/osquery/enroll
  --config_plugin=tls